fiadliel/fiadliel.github.io/_posts/2016-02-18-request-pattern-matching.markdown

 {% highlight scala %}
 case class Page(value: Int) extends AnyVal
 {% endhighlight %}
-then we would probably want to encode the inner value as an Int, using the common encoding used by http4s.
-That can be done using `QueryParamEncoder[T].encodeBy`.
-This takes a function `T => U`, and then looks for an encoder for the type `U`.
-Luckily, Int is already supported, so this works perfectly.
+then we would probably want to decode an Int using the common encoding used by http4s, and then wrap it in a `Page`.
+That can be done using `QueryParamDecoder[T].decodeBy`.
+This takes a function `U => T`, and applies it *after* using a decoder for the type `U`.
 {% highlight scala %}
-implicit val pageQueryParamEncoder = QueryParamEncoder[Page].encodeBy(_.value)
+implicit val pageQueryParamDecoder = QueryParamDecoder[Page].decodeBy(Page.apply)
 {% endhighlight %}

-We can write the string representation ourselves instead of relying on another type class, by instead using `QueryParamEncoder[Page].encode`.
-This will instead take a function `T => String`.

-#### Defining the decoder for a type
+##### Defining the encoder for a type
-`QueryParamDecoder` is the inverse of `QueryParamEncoder`, and provides the information on how to convert a string into a particular type.
+`QueryParamEncoder` is the inverse of `QueryParamDecoder`, and provides the information on how to convert a particular type into a string.
+This is not needed for pattern matching, but may be useful when generating URLs in your code.
+I just mention it here because you will often want to define both at the same time.

-... to be continued.
+#### Using parameter matcher helpers

+`QueryParamMatcher` uses both the `QueryParamDecoder` and `QueryParam` type classes, and requires the least amount of extra information to use.
+If you want to match a paging value, you could write a matcher like this:
+{% highlight scala %}
+object PageVal extends QueryParamMatcher[Page]
+{% endhighlight %}

+You can then use this with some code like:
+{% highlight scala %}
+import org.http4s._
+import org.http4s.dsl._

+val service = HttpService {
+  case GET -> Root / "results" :?
+PageVal(page) =>
+    { /* generate response */ }
+}
+{% endhighlight %}

+This will create a binding named `page`, with a value of type `Page`, as long as it is present and decodes correctly.

+`OptionalQueryParamMatcher` does the same thing, but returns an `Option[T]`, that is, it will match if the parameter does not exist, but returns `None`.